Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 This blue and glittery, borax-free, under the sea ocean slime is a fun DIY sensory activity perfect for the summer months.

 You know those rainy summer days when all the kids want to do it go outside and play.
 This ocean slime activity is great to keep the children entertained while stuck inside.

-Or, maybe you are looking for a fish-themed or ocean-themed kids activity.
+Or, maybe you are looking for a fish-themed craft or ocean-themed kids activity.
 Either way, you will love this DIY ocean slime recipe.
-It comes out nice and thick, and holds small plastic fish in it well.
+It comes out nice and thick and holds small plastic fish in it well.

 Make a batch of these easy Under the Sea Banana Treats for the kids to enjoy along with this activity.

 The little ones will have a blast playing with this textured slime, and trying to pull the fishies out.

 Honestly, the older kids will love it too, since it really is just a ton of fun to play around with!

 Let’s take a look at what you will need to whip up a batch of under the sea ocean slime.